 - Arts and crafts – Learn woodworking, sewing, model making, painting, photography, calligraphy, or another interesting art or craft.
 You can have a new hobby as well as possible income source.

 - Computers – Computers are part of our everyday lives.
 Learn more about them.
 You could learn to write programs, create web pages, edit photos, use office productivity applications, and more.

-- Self development – This includes your self-knowledge, self-awareness, leadership, talents, and potential.
+- A better version of yourself – Work on your self-development.
+This includes your self-knowledge, self-awareness, leadership, talents, and potential.
 All of these things can be improved through learning.

-- Confidence – Take a public speaking course or classes in one of the martial arts.
+- A more confident person – Take a public speaking course or classes in one of the martial arts.
 Even a good level of general knowledge can help you be confident in your opinions.

-- Citizenship – An educated citizen is a good citizen.
+- A good citizen – An educated citizen is a good citizen.
 Understanding what is happening in your neighborhood, city, state, country, and world prepares you to make choices that are in the best interests of everyone.

 - Science – An understanding of science helps you know how things work and interact.
 There's far more to it than memorizing facts and figures.
 Science put into practice can be fun as well as educational.